michael-e/email_newsletter_manager/readme.md

 ## Data Source output

-The data source output of the Email Newsletter field contains:
+The default data source output of the Email Newsletter field contains:

 * newsletter-id
 * started on (date and time)